Under the Same Moon

 Structural Analysis

-The inciting incident occurs at 13 minutes when Carlitos' grandmother dies suddenly, leaving him alone and vulnerable.
-His aunt and uncle plan to take him in, but Carlitos overhears they only want the money Rosario sends.
-His safe world collapses..
-At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
+The inciting incident occurs at 13 minutes when Carlitos's beloved grandmother Benita dies suddenly, leaving him orphaned in Mexico with no one to care for him and severing his only stable connection to his mother..
+At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 27 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to Carlitos makes the active choice to cross the border illegally with coyotes.
-He leaves Mexico behind, entering the dangerous world of undocumented migration, beginning his quest to find his mother in Los Angeles., moving from reaction to action.
+This reveals the protagonist's commitment to Carlitos makes the bold decision to cross the border illegally to find his mother in Los Angeles, paying a coyote with his saved money and beginning his dangerous journey north., moving from reaction to action.

 Emotional Journey